 The phrase “you are what you eat” is halfway accurate.
 The end truth is you are what you digest.
-Therefore, are digestive enzymes key to both better digestion and nutrient absorption?
+Therefore, are digestive enzymes key to better digestion, gut health and nutrient absorption?

-Why are enzymes important in avoiding illness?
+Why are enzymes for digestion important in avoiding illness?
 The role of digestive enzymes is primarily to act as catalysts in speeding up specific, life-preserving chemical reactions in the body.
 Essentially, they help break down larger molecules into more easily absorbed particles that the body can actually use to survive and thrive.

 What Are Digestive Enzymes?
-What Is Their Role in the Body?
+What Do Digestive Enzymes Do?

 All enzymes are catalysts that enable molecules to be changed from one form into another.
-The digestive enzymes defintion is “enzymes that are used in the digestive system.”
-(2) These enzymes help break down large macromolecules found in the foods we eat into smaller molecules that our guts are capable of absorbing, thus supporting gut health and making sure the nutrients are delivered to the body.
+The digestive enzymes definition is “enzymes that are used in the digestive system.”
+These enzymes help break down large macromolecules found in the foods we eat into smaller molecules that our guts are capable of absorbing, thus supporting gut health and making sure the nutrients are delivered to the body.

 - Amylase — Found in saliva and pancreatic juice and works to break large starch molecules into maltose.
 Needed to break down carbohydrates, starches and sugars, which are prevalent in basically all plant foods (potatoes, fruits, vegetables, grains, etc.).

 - Pepsin — Which enzyme breaks down protein?
-Found in the gastric juice within your stomach and helps break down protein into smaller units called polypeptides.
+Found in the gastric juice within your stomach, pepsin helps break down protein into smaller units called polypeptides.

 - Lipase — Made by your pancreas and secreted into your small intestine.
 After mixing with bile, helps digest fats and triglycerides into fatty acids.
 Needed to digest fat-containing foods like dairy products, nuts, oils, eggs and meat.